-The tools and concepts you learn are further utilized in future lectures, such as General Physics 2, electromagnetism, and electronics.
+The tools and concepts you learn are widely used in future lectures, such as General Physics 2, Circuit Theory, Electromagnetism, and Electronics.

 This course is planned as a one-year course.
 Students who want to take General Physics 2 by Sho Iwamoto should take this course.